An efficient likelihood-free Bayesian inference method based on sequential neural posterior estimation

 \section{Introduction}

-Simulator based models are extensively used in a vast number of applications in science, including neuroscience \citep{paninski2018neural}, physics \citep{brehmer2020mining, gonccalves2020training}, biology \citep{hashemi2023amortized, clarke2008properties}, and inverse graphics \citep{romaszko2017vision}, since it is an important tool to describe and understand the process being investigated from the provided observation.
-When applying traditional Bayesian inference on simulator based model, one finds difficulties like intractable likelihood function $p(x|\theta)$ and running the simulator may be computationally expensive and so on.
+Simulator-based models are extensively used in a vast number of applications in science, including neuroscience \citep{paninski2018neural}, physics \citep{brehmer2020mining, gonccalves2020training}, biology \citep{hashemi2023amortized, clarke2008properties}, and inverse graphics \citep{romaszko2017vision}, since it is an important tool to describe and understand the process being investigated from the provided observation.
+When applying traditional Bayesian inference on a simulator-based model, one finds difficulties like intractable likelihood function $p(x|\theta)$ and running the simulator can be computationally expensive.

-To address these challenges, a series of likelihood-free Bayesian computation (LFBC) methods have been developed.
-These methods aim to perform Bayesian inference without explicitly calculating the likelihood function, such as approximate Bayesian computation (ABC) \citep{beaumont2002approximate, marin2012approximate} and synthetic likelihoods (SL) \citep{wood2010statistical, price2018bayesian}, Bayes optimization \citep{gutmann2016bayesian}, likelihood-free inference by ratio estimation \citep{thomas2022likelihood} and pseudo marginals methods \citep{andrieu2009pseudo, andrieu2010particle}.
+To address these challenges, a series of likelihood-free Bayesian computation (LFBC) methods have been developed in the past 20 years.
+These methods aim to perform Bayesian inference without explicitly calculating the likelihood function, such as approximate Bayesian computation (ABC) \citep{beaumont2002approximate, marin2012approximate} and synthetic likelihoods (SL) \citep{wood2010statistical, price2018bayesian}, Bayes optimization \citep{gutmann2016bayesian}, likelihood-free inference by ratio estimation \citep{thomas2022likelihood} and pseudo marginal methods \citep{andrieu2009pseudo, andrieu2010particle}.

 Currently, optimization-based approaches are widely employed for LFBC.
 These approaches aim to minimize the Kullback-Leibler (KL) divergence between the variational density $q_\phi(\theta)$ and the posterior distribution $p(\theta|x_o)$.
 One prominent optimization-based approach is the variational Bayes (VB) method.
 In the likelihood-free context, progress has been made in applying VB. \citet{barthelme2014expectation} utilized expectation propagation, a variational approximation algorithm, to approximate posteriors. \citet{he2022unbiased} developed an unbiased VB method based on nested Multi-level Monte Carlo to handle intractable likelihoods.
-However, these approaches require nested simulations to estimate the gradient estimator, resulting in additional computational cost.
+However, these approaches require nested simulations to estimate the gradient estimator, resulting in additional computational costs.